How to Present Skills and Competencies in Resumes?

 For example, for some, leadership is to successfully implement projects and lead the team towards the goal.
 For others, to inspire the team to work independently and be responsible for the overall result.
 In other cases, it is the willingness to bear responsibility for the personal part of work, etc.

-- Give an example
+Give an example

 It is important to reinforce each competency, as well as the skills in the resume, with examples and results.
 It will show how it manifests itself.

-How to formulate professional skills for resume?
+How to formulate professional skills for a resume?

-For example, an analyst may note which data sets he is working with; accountant - indicate specialized programs; HR specialist — to record not just knowledge of labor law, but the conduct of complex layoffs.
+For example, an analyst may note which data sets he is working with; an accountant - indicate specialized programs; an HR specialist — to record not just knowledge of labor law, but the conduct of complex layoffs.

-- Note about the results
+Note about the results